OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-108.md

 ## Psalm 108:9

 > Moab is My washbowl;
-> I will throw My sandal over Edom;
+> I will cast My sandal over Edom;
-> I will shout aloud over Philistia.”
+> I will proclaim victory over Philistia.”

 ---

 ## Psalm 108:10

-> Who will bring me into the fortified city?
+> Who will guide me into the fortified city?
 > Who will lead me to Edom?

 ## Psalm 108:11